marikinonline4/marikinonline4/README.md

 Pimp elliot: bitches love me bitches love me bitches love me

+I overthink A LOT, so please whisper me if you want me to move or so cause I'd be PANICKING in my head.

 Those that have C+H, I will be there by your side!